How Customer Expectations Have Changed (and How To Keep Up)

 Without doubt, the COVID-19 pandemic has changed the way people approach retail.
 As in-store shopping became impossible, customers moved online and in some cases increased their purchasing, resulting in some brands receiving a pandemic boost through e-commerce.

-As we emerge from COVID-19 lockdowns, many customers will retain the online shopping habits they formed over the past 18 months.
+It seems likely that many customers will retain the online shopping habits they formed through the early stages of the COVID-19 pandemic.
 The accompanying expectations include systems such as same-day click and collect as well as a range of delivery and pickup options.
 Brands that don’t adapt to these changing expectations risk being left behind.

 What Consumers Expect Now